SNMP Trapping

 Validate if proxy/server runs a correct mapping

-If the host is not yet made in frontend, that is perfect opportunity to validate if Zabbix proxy/server service has recognised the mapping with a zabbix_traps.log file.
+If the host is not yet configured in frontend, that is a perfect opportunity to validate

 Send a test trap